 Various details such as constitution, powers and roles of the Committees {which are more relevant in terms of provisions of Corporate Governance as per the SEBI (LODR) Regulations, 2015} are detailed in Corporate Governance Procedure Manual.

 6.3.
-The Bank has also constituted several Committees of Executives for ensuring smooth decision taking.
-The full details regarding the composition, functions, etc. of the Committees are outlined in the Corporate Governance Procedure Manual.
+The bank has also constituted several Committees of Executives for ensuring smooth decision taking.

+The full details regarding the composition, functions, etc., of the Committees are outlined as under: